 - Combining Mecha: As of her second appearance, her robotic bees can now combine into a humanoid Killer Robot.

-- Composite Character: She is mostly a Gender Flipped version of the comic Bug-Eyed Bandit, Bertram Larvan, but she also seems partly inspired by Queen Bee and eventually adopts said name.
+- Composite Character: She is mostly a Gender Flipped version of the comic Bug-Eyed Bandit, Bertram Larvan.
+However, she eventually starts taking more aspects from Queen Bee and eventually adopts said name.

-- Cute Is Evil: She's a morally lacking Hot Scientist.
+- Cute Is Evil: She's a morally lacking scientist.

 - Dueling Hackers: With Felicity in the climax of her debut episode.